etiennestuder/gradle-rocker-plugin/README.md

 # Functionality

-The following functionality is provided by the rocker plugin:
+The following functionality is provided by the Rocker plugin:

  * Generate Java sources from a given set of Rocker templates
  * Add the generated Java sources to the name-matching source set, if existing
  * Wire task dependencies such that the Java sources are generated before the Java compile task of the name-matching source set compiles them, if existing

-The following Gradle configuration changes are contributed by the rocker plugin:
+The following Gradle configuration changes are contributed by the Rocker plugin:

  * Add the `com.fizzed:rocker-compiler` dependency needed to execute the Rocker template engine to the new `rockerCompiler` configuration
  * Add the `com.fizzed:rocker-runtime` dependency to the name-matching `implementation` configuration to successfully compile the Java sources generated from the Rocker templates
  * Use the customizable Rocker version across all `com.fizzed:rocker-*` dependencies

-The following Gradle features are supported by the rocker plugin:
+The following Gradle features are supported by the Rocker plugin:

  * `RockerCompile` task instances are themselves incremental
  * `RockerCompile` task instances participate in incremental builds
- * `RockerCompile` task instances participate in task output caching (if the rocker hot reload feature is disabled)
+ * `RockerCompile` task instances participate in task output caching (if the Rocker hot reload feature is disabled)
  * `RockerCompile` task instances are compatible with the Gradle Configuration Cache

 # Compatibility